Registered Nurse 3 - AHCC FT

-The Department of Corrections is seeking highly motivated and qualified individuals for the position of Registered Nurse 2 on-call, located at Airway Heights Corrections Center in Spokane, WA.
-This announcement may also be used to fill full time vacancies if they occur during this posting period.
+The Department of Corrections is immediately seeking highly motivated and qualified individual for position of Registered Nurse 3 (RN3) - Nursing Supervisor for the Airway Heights Corrections Center located in Airway Heights, WA.

 'The mission of DOC is to improve public safety.'

 For additional information about the agency, please visit www.doc.wa.gov.